circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 **Q:** How do I find the schedules that I have created?

 **A:** As scheduled pipelines are stored directly in CircleCI, there is a UUID associated with each schedule.
+You can view schedules that you have created on the **Triggers** page of the project settings.
 You can also list all the schedules under a single project:

 ```sh
 curl --location --request GET 'https://circleci.com/api/v2/project/<project-slug>/schedule' \